-- New Construction Non-housing facilities shall be designed and constructed to be readily accessible to individuals with disabilities in conformance with the City Of Providence Building Code. - Rehab or Alterations Rehabilitation of non-housing facilities shall be made to be readily accessible to individuals with disabilities in conformance with the City of Providence Building Code.
+- New Construction Non-housing facilities shall be designed and constructed to be readily accessible to individuals with disabilities in conformance with State of Rhode Island Building Code and the ordinances and regulations of the City of Providence. - Rehab or Alterations Rehabilitation of non-housing facilities shall be made to be readily accessible to individuals with disabilities in conformance with the State of Rhode Island Building Code and the ordinances and regulations of the City of Providence.
 Rehab does not include re-roofing, interior decorations, or changes to mechanical systems.
 However, rehab shall not be performed in such a manner that it reduces accessibility. - Existing Non-Housing Facilities An agency shall locate and operate each program receiving HUD assistance so the program, when viewed in its entirety, is readily accessible to and usable by individuals with disabilities.
 An agency may achieve accessibility through methods such as the following: - Location of programs or services to accessible facilities or accessible portions of facilities Assignment of aides to assist beneficiaries - Home visits - The addition or redesign of equipment or furnishings - Acquisition or construction of additional facilities - Rehab or alterations to facilities on a selective basis.